-16. Time-out

-Time-out

-Form a T with the hands, or a hand and the disc
+16. Time-out "Time-out"Form a T with the hands, or a hand and the disc

-17. Spirit of the Game Stoppage

-Spirit of the Game Stoppage Upside down T formed by the hands
+17. Spirit Stoppage "Spirit Stoppage" Upside down T formed by the hands

 18. Stoppage

-Injury, Technical
+"Injury" "Technical"

-Hands clasped and raised above head, arms bent
+Hands clasped and raised above

+head, arms bent